Is the Iran-Israel conflict affecting energy prices?

 Why does this matter?
 Energy suppliers tend to buy energy in bulk, so if wholesale prices rise, then so do retail prices – the price you end up paying.

-The ongoing conflict has raised global concerns that the Strait of Hormuz could be blocked - one of the most important oil shipping routes.
-This route is key for global oil supplies.
+The ongoing conflict has raised global concerns that the Strait of Hormuz - one of the world's most important oil shipping routes - could be blocked.
+This will cause supply chain issues that will naturally increase prices.

 What is the Strait of Hormuz?

 The Strait of Hormuz is a narrow waterway that stretches 21 miles – about the same width as the English Channel.
-It sees 20% of global crude oil supplies and 12% of global LNG supplies pass through it on a regular basis.
+It sees 20% of global crude oil supplies and 12% of global LNG supplies pass through it regularly.

-Global economies depend on it, therefore, any delays or blockages could potentially affect prices across the globe - this includes the UK.
+Global economies depend on it, so any delays or blockages could potentially affect prices across the globe, including the UK.

 Does this affect business energy prices?